Allen-Tildesley/examples/GUIDE.md

 Trokhymchuk et al MD | 0.6507   | 0.0500   | 0.0380   | 0.0380   | -2.713 &Dagger; | 1.047 &Dagger;
 `mc_gibbs_lj`        | 0.652(1) | 0.050(1) | 0.028(1) | 0.038(1) | -2.730(5)       | 1.054(8)

 * There is a small discrepancy between pressures in the two boxes.
+Is this expected?
 * &Dagger; indicates values for given &rho; and _T_ from the Thol et al (2016) EOS (f) with cutoff correction.

 ### Replica exchange program